lawrennd/old_talks/_gp/includes/gpy-emulation.md

 We're going to address this problem using emulation and GPy.
 We will see in this section the advantage of using a model when only a few observations of $f$ are available.

-Firstly we'll make use of a test function known as the Branin test function.}
+Firstly, we'll make use of a test function known as the Branin test function.}
 $$
 \mappingFunction(\inputVector) = a(\inputScalar_2 - b\inputScalar_1^2 + c\inputScalar_1 - r)^2 + s(1-t \cos(\inputScalar_1)) + s
 $$